 We ask that each child commits to at least a year.
-The average length of stay is 22.1 months.
 Since we are a privately funded institution, the young people who come to Mercy Home can stay as long as they continue to benefit from the programs we have to offer.

 Programs, meals, and residential care are offered every day, 365 days a year.